LouisTsiattalou/website/content/cv/index.md

 **Lead Data Scientist**: HM Treasury

-In February 2020, I moved to the UK's Finance and Economics Ministry to introduce Data Science methods to its policymaking process for the first time.
+In February 2020, I was transferred to the UK's Finance and Economics Ministry to introduce Data Science methods to its policymaking process for the first time.
 Utilising skills in Data Engineering, Data Science and Leadership, I have quickly ended up key to the department's analytical strategy for the COVID-19